 They will separate students who are doing the hybrid option into two groups; half will go into the school on Monday/Tuesday, and the other half will go on Thursday/Friday.
 Wednesday will be used for cleaning, and there will be a deep clean on the weekends as well.

 This approach significantly reduces the number of kids in the school building and allows for social distancing protocols and all that jazz, plus it gives families who do not want their kids in school at all the option to keep them at home full-time.

 Only one of my girls attends our public school.
-As many of you know, Caroline has been doing a cyber charter school since the 8th grade, and she plans to continue with that.
+As many of you know, C has been doing a cyber charter school since the 8th grade, and she plans to continue with that.
 She’s a senior this year, so she will graduate from the cyber charter.

-Becca is going to be a freshman in our local public school district, and she is going to do the hybrid option.
+R is going to be a freshman in our local public school district, and she is going to do the hybrid option.
 She enjoys being with other kids and would like some face time with her teachers.

 Plus, she’s already at the school doing band camp.
 They wear masks, practice social distancing, and spend most of their time outside; so the school situation will definitely be different, but she has a healthy immune system, and I think the risks will be minimal.

 At some point, they’ll probably all end up at home doing distance learning, so she wants to have some time at school while she can.

 And for anyone just catching up, D is a junior in college this year, and they are doing all remote learning except for classes that require labs and things like that.